 Your air conditioner usually has a shut-off device by its condenser.
 This device is commonly in a metal box attached to your home.
-If your air conditioner has recently been maintained, the lever may have unintentionally been placed in the “off” setting.
+If your air conditioner has recently been maintained, the lever may have unintentionally been turned off.

 Clogged Condensate Drain Pan

 Condensate drain pans catch the additional water your equipment pulls from the air.
 This pan is located either beneath or in your furnace or air handler.